TheCharlatan/thecharlatan.github.io/_posts/2020-05-12-COLDCARD-Supply-Chain.md

 ### Mitigation

-There don't seem to be any easy mitigations against this attack on current COLDCARD devices, since it would require changes to the bootloader, which is locked-down and therefore cannot be updated easily.
+There don't seem to be any easy mitigations against this attack on current Coldcard devices, since it would require changes to the bootloader, which is locked-down and therefore cannot be updated easily.
 A patch can only be deployed to new devices shipped with a patched bootloader.
 As a future mitigation for new devices, they could not allow its bootloader to run